tammet/sightsmap/README.md

 # sightsmap

 A selection of sightsmap data is under the data folder:
 * topspots_15K.js contains ca 15.000 top spots in the decreasing order of popularity.
-Some info fields are understandable, some are not explained.
 * topspots_15K_extended.js contains ca 15.000 top spots in the decreasing order of popularity, corresponding exactly to the top spots in the previous file.

 Fields in each sublist of topspots_15K_extended.js: